 Can you fit the tangram pieces into the outlines of these people?

-Can you fit the tangram pieces into the outlines of the workmen?
+Can you fit the tangram pieces into the outlines of the lobster, yacht and cyclist?

 Can you fit the tangram pieces into the outline of this shape.
 How would you describe it?